 - Account fees: Are there any associated account fees such as monthly fees, paper statement fees, or outgoing wire transfer fees?

 - Access: What are the rules around withdrawals and deposits?
 Most savings accounts limit withdrawals (or transfers out) to six per month.
-Does the account come with a debit card (few do)?
+Does the account come with an ATM card (few do)?
 How long do transfers take?

 What is an annual percentage yield (APY)?